gumaerc-testorg/14.310x-spring-2023/content/pages/comprehensive-review.md

 Suppose that the 8 large regions of Vietnam were randomized into one of the following groups:

 - In some regions, the local health care centers continued to be run by the government (control group: 4 regions).
-- In others, the health centers were subcontracted out to a NGO (treatment group: 4 regions).
+- In others, the health centers were subcontracted out to an NGO (treatment group: 4 regions).

 You have access to information from a child health survey, which covers  1,000 children per region and gives you information on whether or not the children have been fully immunized.